 - Glue gun and glue sticks

-Continue gluing and filling up the empty spaces with poms, fringe, and balloons making sure the top staggers to a point just like a traditional tree.
+- Continue gluing and filling up the empty spaces with poms, fringe, and balloons.
+Make sure the top staggers to a point just like a traditional tree.

-Once it’s full, add a spritz of yellow fringe at the top for the star, and you’ve got yourself a tree that can definitely withstand travel and appearances no matter what the weather may be!
+- Once it’s full, add a spritz of yellow fringe at the top for the star

 Christmas tree ideas you share are very beautiful and outstanding.
 I really like this pine.
 Very nice and creative.